tokamak-network/crossTrade/README.md

 # CrossTrade
-This is a contract that utilizes standardBridge to enable fast trade through messages rather than time-consuming transactions.
+Cross Trade is a new core service for optimistic rollups that complements standard withdrawals and fast withdrawals.
+Requester requests to cross trade their L2 assets with L1 assets and provider provides their L1 asset to the requester and is paid back on L2.

 # How to Test
 1. Configure L1 and L2 using docker